RISD-Code-Lab/spring2020/session-09/README.md

 # Launching a wesbsite

-For our final code lab, we’ll be covering some more logistics in what goes into making a website live.
+For our final code lab, we’ll be covering some logistics in what goes into making a website live.

 # Background